beckym223/manual_work/E6_long_edited.md

 aware of a fundamental reason why investment will depend on current cash flow.
 Modigliani-
 Miller and q-theory both assume that managers
-57 See Andrew B. Abel (1979), Lawrence H. Summers  (1981), and Fumio Hayashi (1982).
-58 This should not be a surprise, because the assumptions  of this version of q-theory are in accord with Modigliani-  Miller: competitive financial markets and investment that  maximizes shareholder value.
-Thus, the firm's current fi- nancial position should play no role in investment.
-In q-  theory, current profits are just one component of the stream  of current and future profits that determine the value of q.
-In  this sense, they play no special role in the determination of  investment.
-This de-emphasis of current cash flow (and thus  current profits) in investment is analogous to the denial of  any special role of current income in the permanent income hypothesis.
-59 See, for example, Fazzari, Hubbard, and Petersen  (1988).
-Stewart C. Myers and Nicholas S. Majluf (1984)  also argued that cash flow would affect investment when  managers had information not available to investors.
-60 An examination of the investment spending of firms  with cash windfalls from winning or settling lawsuits sup-  ports this finding (Olivier J. Blanchard and Florencio
-Lopez-de-Silanes 1993).
-These firms had no problems re- garding credit constraints; yet they invested in projects they  would not have otherwise pursued.
-Another striking finding  also shows excess sensitivity of investment to cash flow.
-In  1986, when the price of oil declined dramatically, non-oil  subsidiaries of oil companies cut their investment relative to  the median in their industry (Owen Lamont 1997).
-But  because this study examines the investment implications of  afall, rather than of a rise, in the price of oil, it is not useful  in resolving the role of credit constraint.

 ### ---Economics-2007-0-18.txt---